Parish Priest: Fr Adrian Tuckwell

 Please remember in prayer at this time...

-All those in our parishes who are unwell/housebound, including:
+...all those in our parishes who are unwell/housebound, including:

 Please contact the parish office requesting the name of the person to be included in the published list for people who are sick/housebound.
 Only the named person, or their next of kin/close relative, is permitted to give permission for their name to be included in the published list in the newsletter.
 Please inform us if someone’s name can be removed from the list.